Last Updated on by Karl

 Within each of these main categories are scores of sub-categories (and sub-sub-categories) covering pretty much every area of the main topic you can think of.

-A standard search bar gives us an alternative avenue into the platform’s content, which is offered in the three different formats I discussed earlier: videos, courses, and learning paths.
+A standard search bar gives us an alternative avenue into the content on LinkedIn Learning, which is offered in the three different formats I discussed earlier: videos, courses, and learning paths.

-A video is the smallest portion of educational content you can consume on the platform.
+A video is the smallest portion of educational content you can consume on LinkedIn Learning.

 Typically, each video tackles one very specific skill or concept.
 Even though videos on the platform are part of a larger learning experience (a course), each of them can be watched as standalone lessons.